The Wishing-Table, the Gold-Ass, and the Cudgel in the Sack: Plot

 The second son goes to work for a miller.
 His master gives him a magical ass who is able to produce gold out of its mouth and behind at the command of "Bricklebrit!"
 Just like the oldest son, the second son decides to travel home and happens to visit the same inn his brother did.
 He too demonstrates the powers of the ass to the innkeeper who once again steals the animal at night and replaces it with a normal ass, without the son being aware of what happened.
 When the son arrives home and tries to show the powers of the ass instead of gold pieces landing on the cloth, it is droppings like an ordinary donkey, which upsets his father once again.

 The third son went to work for a woodturner and is given a magic cudgel in a bag.
 Whenever someone is injust, the owner of the cudgel just needs to say: "Cudgel, out the sack!" and the object will start clobbering the wrongdoer.
 Only when the owner says: "Cudgel in the sack!" will the thing return in the bag.
-Just like his brothers, the son visits the same inn, because he learned from their letters on what had happened.
+Just like his brothers, the son visits the same inn, because he learned from their letters what had happened.
 Instead of demonstrating the powers of his possession he deliberately remains vague about it, making the inn keeper curious enough to go out at night and try to look what's in the bag.
 Anticipating this, the son orders the cudgel to beat the inn keeper up until he returns everything he has stolen.
 When the son returns home with the table, donkey and cudgel he tells his father what had happened and demonstrates the powers of the objects.
 His father finally makes peace with his sons and they all live a rich life ever after.

 As an epilogue, the story also informs the reader what happened to the goat.
 The shaven animal went to hide inside a fox hole.
 When the fox returned home it was scared away by the goat's eyes.
 The fox asks a bear for help, but he is also too frightened to go in.
 Finally they take a bee along with them, who stings the goat, causing the animal to run away in pain.
 The storyteller concludes that nobody knows where she is now.